Assessment and Progression

 What happens if I miss an assessment?

-Students experiencing difficulties that affect their ability to complete their assessments should please contact their Tutor at the earliest opportunity to discuss the nature of the difficulties and the possible options available.
-The options available will depend on a number of factors, so it is best to liaise with their tutor as soon as possible on this for the best advice.
+Students experiencing difficulties that affect their ability to complete their assessments should please contact their College Tutor, or Senior Tutor’s Office, at the earliest opportunity to discuss the nature of the difficulties and the possible options available.
+The options available will depend on a number of factors, so it is best to liaise with their College tutor as soon as possible on this for the best advice.

 Where can I go if I need general advice on completing coursework and assessments?